OrdinaryDads/ordinarydads/_posts/2019-03-05-Episode-1-Show-Plan.md

 Because phone and mobile devices are a big topic for a lot of people and it sort of defines us as people.
 Let's chat a bit about our device history so you can get a sense of where we are coming from.

 I've been messing around with smartphones since the mid 2000s... and this will show how much of a nerd i am...
-I had a Sony Ericsson P900, a hybrid palm pilot style phone thing.
+I had a Sony Ericsson P900, a hybrid palm pilot style phone thing with a keyboard.
 Fast forward to when proper smartphones came out, I had a Blackberry Bold around the time that the first iPhone came out.
+Keyboards for me were a thing.

 When the iphone 4 came out I went for it as it looked awesome... but after a couple of years I was getting bored of iOS and was excited to switch to a Samsung Galaxy S3.
 After a bad experience losing all of my photos and videos on my phone from a trip to Switzerland due to the phone dying, I changed to a HTC One, then Sony Xperia Z2....

 I came back to iPhone with the iPhone 6, mainly because I had my first son and my wife was always annoyed at how slow it was for my Android phones to open up the camera...